-Brad Vann is an industry leading lawyer in the delivery of infrastructure projects, having advised governments, sponsors and banks on Australia’s largest and most complex projects for 35 years.
-He is valued for his strategic insights into projects, based on his industry experience, knowledge of its participants, and thought leadership on emerging and future trends.
+Brad Vann is an industry leading adviser on the delivery, privatization and long term management of infrastructure, having worked with governments, businesses and banks on Australia’s largest and most complex projects for over 35 years.
+He is valued for his strategic insights, industry experience, knowledge of its participants, and thought leadership on emerging and future trends.

 Brad has also been involved in a range of projects in the Asia-Pacific, often working with local lawyers, in China, Japan, Laos, Malaysia, Nepal, the Philippines, the Solomon Islands, Sri Lanka, Taiwan and Vietnam.